AtlantaOutdoorClub

 Trip Leader(s): Bobby Marie, Charlie Cottingham, Thomas Melton

-Participants:Charlie Cottingham, Bobby Marie, Thomas Melton, Sharon H, Janet Hodges, Mark Hodges, Aimee E., Allan, Jim Martin, bob massa, Ellen, michele, Henry Jones, michael m, Joe Donovan, Anita Jones, Victor, Eric, Ryan Graham
+Participants:Charlie Cottingham, Anita Jones, Bobby Marie, Thomas Melton, Sharon H, Janet Hodges, Mark Hodges, Aimee E., Allan, Jim Martin, bob massa, Ellen, michele, Henry Jones, michael m, Joe Donovan, Victor, Eric, Ryan Graham

 Write Up: